 Frequently asked questions about computers for students

-Below are questions TGS often receives when providing computer consultation to customers at Long An, Đức Hòa, Đức Huệ, Tây Ninh and TPHCM.
-They are very real concerns, and are also the group of queries that Google appreciates if the article answers clearly, correctly, and does not beat around the bush.
+Below are questions TGS often receive when consulting computers for customers at Long An, Đức Hòa, Đức Huệ, Tây Ninh and TPHCM.
+They are very real concerns, as well as This is the group of queries that Google appreciates if the article answers clearly, correctly, and without beating around the bush.

 Yes, if the components are balanced, transparent and there is still a reasonable upgrade path.